Lewandowski

 Lewandowski ([lɛvanˈdɔfskʲi]; feminine Lewandowska, plural Lewandowscy) is a Polish-language surname.
 In other languages it may be transliterated as Lewandowsky, Levandovski, Levandovsky, Levandovskyy, Levandoski, Levandovskiy.

 It is the seventh most common surname in Poland (93,404 people in 2009).

-It is derived from the place name Lewandów, itself derived from the Old Polish word lewanda – 'lavender' (lawenda in modern Polish).
-It is most frequent in mid-northern Poland, making up as much as 1.1% of the Kuyavian-Pomeranian Voivodeship's population (the record of Poland).
+It is unlikely to be derived from the place name "Lewandów", because the surname was registered much earlier than the settlement was founded.
 The surname was recorded for the first time in 1673, although Lavendowski, which is probably its variant, is known since 1608.